morinted/art_of_chording/docs/introduction/how-steno-works.md

 exampleChords: EFR GRAET DREEM GINS W AI DREEM *ER TP-PL AULS RER KW-BG U V W-N U -T STREN KW-BG -T PAISH ENS KW-BG SKP-T PASHN TO REECH F-RT STARS TO KHAING -T WORL TP-PL
 ---

 # How Steno Works

 I'm a programmer, and coworkers often come up to my desk not knowing that I use a stenography machine to program and type at my computer.
 As I start typing in front of them, they'll be looking at my screen.
 They see words and symbols bursting out, all at once, at speeds beyond most people's typing ability.
 Then, confused, they look down at my hands to see the reduced layout that I'm typing on.
 A steno machine only needs twenty-three keys, while normal keyboards have about a hundred.
 I wish I could capture everyone's face the first time they see a steno machine in action—that expression of shock and bewilderment.

+When I first heard of stenography, I was amazed.
+Stories of court reporters keeping up with multiple speakers in a courtroom, typing at a certified speed of 225 words per minute.
+Was that even possible?
+Did their school just teach them to type more quickly?
+Well, not quite.

 Stenography is one of those things that's hard to understand just by watching, and even if I tell you the basics, it's a skill that takes months or years to learn.
 Just as someone can show you how hitting keys on a piano makes sounds, it will take a while before you're able to play music or compose pieces on your own.

-Today I'm going to break down, as best I can, the biggest differences between a keyboard and a stenography machine and try to demonstrate how steno can be so much faster.
+I'm going to break down, as best I can, the biggest differences between a keyboard and a stenography machine and try to demonstrate how steno can be so much faster.

 ## In a Nutshell

-A typist hits **individual keys to express individual letters** as fast as possible.
-A stenographer makes **chords of multiple keys** at a slower rate, but those **chords can express whole words and phrases.** The result is about **three times as fast** as typing.
+A typist hits **individual keys to express individual letters** as fast as possible to spell words.
+A stenographer makes **chords of multiple keys** at a slower rate, but those **chords can express whole words and phrases**.
+The result is about **three times as fast** as typing.

-A stenography setup consists of a steno machine and steno software running on a computer.
+A stenography setup consists of a steno machine and steno software running on a computer.^[Before computers existed, stenographers wrote to "paper tape" which only captured which keys were hit on the machine.
+After transcribing, the stenographer would have to go back and convert their "notes" into text, very much like pen shorthand.
+Nowadays, translation from key press to text is instant.]
 The machine can either be purpose-built or a keyboard that supports n-key rollover (hitting all the keys at once.)
 The software that is most commonly used by amateurs is [Plover](https://openstenoproject.org/Plover), which listens to what you do on the steno machine and then outputs keystrokes to whatever program you're using.

 ## Key Concepts